kpecsok98/Worcester-Greenspace/README.md

 '''
 ```

-Next we need to convert all the geodataframes that we created and want to use in our Carto map to shapefiles.
+Next we need to convert all the GeoDataFrames that we created and want to use in our Carto map to shapefiles.
 Note that if you decide to use very fine/detailed data or data that is large like I did with treecover this process could take some time.
 For me with the treecover data it took about 30 minutes.

 ```Python